webpro-nl/knip/README.md

 ```

 ESLint handles files in isolation, so it does not know whether `myVar` is actually used somewhere else.
 Knip lints the
-project as a whole, and finds unused exports, files and dependencies
+project as a whole, and finds unused exports, files and dependencies.

 It's only human to forget removing things that you no longer use.
 But how do you find out?
 Where to even start finding
 things that can be removed?